 Mental Health and Best Practice Evaluations

-Individual Psychological Evaluations include thorough interviews, review of collateral information, and use of psychological testing instruments to help determine if someone meets criteria for a DSM-5 diagnosis.
+Individual Psychological Evaluations include thorough interviews, review of collateral information, and use of psychological testing instruments to help determine if someone meets criteria for a DSM-5 or DSM-5-TR diagnosis.
 These can be helpful in legal matters, as well as non-forensic issues, such as to better understand oneself, to seek appropriate treatment, or to qualify for certain services, such as wraparound treatment.
 I always summarize the results in a manner relevant to specific referral questions.
-I have been conducting mental health evaluations for the past ten years, including with children, adolescents, and adults.

 All sex offender evaluations or psychosexual evaluations include a thorough clinical interview, including sexual history and a detailed risk assessment that includes use of actuarial instruments (when appropriate) and other research-based risk and protective factors.
 It should be clear that research indicates that most sex offenders are never re-convicted of another sexual offense and good sex-offender treatment programs are associated with further reductions in sexual offense recidivism rates.

 As a forensic psychologist, Dr. Bliss' function in sex offender cases is to determine if the offender meets criteria for any mental health diagnoses or personality disorders and to assess their current risk to reoffend.
 I also determine someone's amenability to sex-offender treatment.
 This information can be useful in pre-sentencing investigations, evaluations to determine someone's risk to be with children, or for a sex offender's probation requirements.
 I complete these with both juvenile and adult offenders.